Judge gives Oregon State, Washington State full control of Pac-12 and millions of dollars in assets

 “Nothing’s going to change in the Pac-12,” Libey said.
 “The athletes will still be competing.
 The schools will still be doing business, Pac-12 will still be doing business but will be governed by the two universities that have not submitted their notice of withdrawal.”

-Washington State athletic director Pat Chun and university president Kirk Schulz attended the hearing, along with Oregon State athletic director Scott Barnes.
+Washington State athletic director Pat Chun and university president Kirk Schulz attended the hearing, along with Barnes.

+“We are pleased with the court’s commonsense decision today,” Chun and Schulz said in a statement.

 Oregon State and Washington State took the Pac-12 and Commissioner George Kliavkoff to court in September and received a temporary restraining order, but the conference was allowed to conduct day-to-day business as long as decisions had unanimous approval by all 12 schools.